hdl-modules/hdl-modules/modules/reg_file/doc/reg_file.rst

   dots [ shape=none label="..."];
   axi_lite_mux -> dots;

-In hdl_modules, the register bus used is is AXI-Lite.
+In hdl-modules, the register bus used is is AXI-Lite.
 In cases where a module uses a different clock than the AXI master (CPU), the bus must be resynchronized.
 This makes sure that each module's register values are always in the clock domain where they